Food festivals in Dublin worth planning a trip around, by month.

 AprilEarly April, 3 days (Friday evening plus weekend)Ticket neededranelagh-ballsbridge

-Dublin Coffee Festival at the RDS in Ballsbridge, Dublin 4, an annual April weekend of specialty coffee with brewing competitions, latte art, workshops and roaster stalls.
+Dublin Coffee Festival at the RDS in Ballsbridge, Dublin 4, an annual April weekend of specialty coffee with brewing competitions, latte art.

 Focus: Specialty coffee, brewing competitions, latte art